St John the Baptist Cathedral, Sligo: History

 The site on which the church was built was originally a 13th-century hospital and parish.
 The current church's west tower is thought to contain remnants of the original building.

 German architect Richard Cassels originally came to Sligo in 1730 in order to design Hazelwood House for the Wynne family.
 At the same time he was also commissioned to design St. John's Church.
 Sir Roger Jones built the church using Cassels' designs in about 1730.

 In 1961, the Elphin and Ardagh diocese cathedral church was abandoned after sustaining significant damage during a storm in 1957.
-The Seat of the Bishop of Elphin and Ardagh was subsequently transferred to St. John's Church and on 25 October 1961, St. John's officially became the Cathedral Church of the of Elphin and Ardagh dioceses, under the name of the Cathedral of St. Mary the Virgin and St. John the Baptist.
+The Seat of the Bishop of Elphin and Ardagh was subsequently transferred to St. John's Church and on 25 October 1961, St. John's officially became the Cathedral Church of the Elphin and Ardagh dioceses, under the name of the Cathedral of St. Mary the Virgin and St. John the Baptist.